mediamonks/kiai/README.md

 Features include:

-- An easy-to use API for defining flows
+- An easy-to-use API for defining flows
 - Running on and deploying to Express, Firebase or Google Cloud Functions
 - Multi-language support
 - Integrated support for voice-over and dialog variants